 This is a step-by-step photo overview of how to make the tenders – the full instructions with ingredient quantities are at the bottom of the page for you.

-3. In a separate bowl, mix the ingredients for your crispy coating. then toss the chicken tenders through the coating.
+- In a separate bowl, mix the ingredients for your crispy coating.
+Then toss the chicken tenders through the coating.

-4. Make sure to cover every part of the tenders with the flour mixture.
-You can get your hands in there and kind of scrunch up the chicken into the flour – this will give you lots of lovely craggy bits which will get super crispy when you fry them.
+- Make sure to cover every part of the tenders with the flour mixture.
+Use your hands to kind of scrunch the chicken into the flour – this will give you lots of lovely craggy bits which will get super crispy when you fry them.
 Set the coated tenders aside on a plate.

-5. Heat your oil – using a thermometer is the best and easiest way to check your oil is at the right temperature.
+- Heat your oil – using a thermometer is the best and easiest way to check your oil is at the right temperature.
 They’re cheap and readily available from Amazon and are one of my most-used kitchen pieces.
-Fry the chicken, using a fish slice to move the pieces around in the oil to ensure even cooking.
+Fry the chicken, using a spatula to move the pieces around the oil to ensure even cooking.

-6. Carefully transfer the fried chicken tenders to a wire rack (this keeps them crispy all over as you continue to fry the chicken).
-Depending on the size of your pot, you can fry 3 to 4 pieces at once but it’s important not to overcrowd the pot – this will help to keep the coating nice and crispy.
+- Transfer the fried chicken tenders to a wire rack (this keeps them crispy all over as you continue to fry the rest).
+Depending on the size of your pot, you can fry 3 to 4 pieces at once, but it’s important not to overcrowd the pot – this will help to keep the coating nice and crispy.

 Tips for Foolproof Deep-Frying at Home